- 1. DEWALT Titanium Drill Bit Set

-It doesn’t matter if you’re a professional or buying your first ever set of drill bits; you want to find something that offers the best value possible.
+It doesn’t matter if you’re a professional or buying your first ever set of drill bits or screwdriver set; you want to find something that offers the best value possible.
 This is no easier than with the comprehensive BLACK+DECKER Screwdriver & Drill Bit Set, which includes a remarkable 109 pieces that will guarantee exceptional versatility across a wide range of projects.
 You will find both 1- and 2-inch driving bits for bigger jobs, which can perform admirably for metal, wood, and masonry regardless of the task.
 This makes it an excellent choice for frequent use because of their durability and means you can approach each project with absolute confidence.

 Compatible with multiple materials

 Anyone who spends their entire lives working with brick should look no further than the Owl Tools 10 Piece Masonry Drill Bits Set to solve all of their drilling needs.
 The modest set comes with all the essentials, and while they are designed for brickwork, they are also suitable for other materials to give you a little more incentive.
 You can use them with ceramic tile, mirrors, and hard plastic, among others, and there is also a range of sizes that include 1/8″, 1/4″, 1/4″, 5/16, 3/8″, and 1/2″ to suit multiple jobs.
 The set comes with a lifetime guarantee, showing the meaning you can trust it to last.

 Easy to store and organize

 Multiple bit sizes for a range of jobs

 20 bits overall